Scientific Research

 Scientific skills

-• Working with incomplete, noisy, and physically constrained data
+• Working with noisy, incomplete data that requires physical judgment

 Technical skills

-• SQL-backed organization of model outputs and metadata
+• SQL for keeping track of model outputs and metadata

-• Public-facing tools that make complex results easier to search and inspect
+• Building tools that make results easier to search and inspect

 Selected research outputs